Roderick Strong: The Undisputed Era (2018–2021)

-Diamond Mine (2021–present)
+Diamond Mine (2021–2022)

-Strong made his return on June 22 episode of NXT, attacking Kushida, as the Diamond Mine stable along with Tyler Rust (who was released weeks after and later replaced by The Creed Brothers and Ivy Nile) and Hachiman, with Malcolm Bivens as their manager, turning heel once again.
+Strong made his return on June 22 episode of NXT, attacking Kushida, and formed the Diamond Mine stable along with Tyler Rust (who was released weeks after and later replaced by Creed Brothers and Ivy Nile) and Hachiman, with Malcolm Bivens as their manager, turning heel once again.
 On the September 21 episode of NXT 2.0, Strong defeated Kushida to win the NXT Cruiserweight Championship.
 At NXT WarGames, Strong defeated Joe Gacy, retaining his championship.
-On the NXT: New Year's Evil, he lost the title to Carmelo Hayes, unifying both North American and Cruiserweight titles.
+On the NXT: New Year's Evil, he lost the title to Carmelo Hayes, unifying both North American and Cruiserweight Championships.

 Strong and the rest of Diamond Mine would slowly turn face at the start of 2022, when they entered a feud with Imperium.
-In September, Strong suffered an ankle injury and his recovery time is currently unknown.
-It was then reported by The Wrestling Observer's Dave Meltzer that Roderick Strong has since healed from his injury and NXT currently has no plans for him at this time.
+In September, Strong suffered an ankle injury and was written off television.
+Strong's final on-screen appearance in WWE was on the October 11 episode of NXT, where he motivated Julius Creed ahead of his Ambulance Match with Damon Kemp at Halloween Havoc.
+In November, Strong's contract with WWE expired and he quietly departed the company.